 Home Birth Midwives in Washington D.C.

-An NPI record confirms the provider is registered under a midwife taxonomy; it does not establish current state licensure, home birth practice, availability, or service radius.
+Registry and directory records do not establish current state licensure, home birth practice, availability, or service radius.
 Confirm those details directly.

 Find midwives near you